6 Things We Learned From Black Star & Dave Chappelle On Drink Champs - NewsBreak

 Whether cracking jokes about Kanye West or reminiscing about the iconic moment of yesteryear, the three men provided listeners with entertaining stories, point of views, and comedic opinions.

-Here are the 6 things we learned from Black Star and Dave Chappelle on Drink Champs .View this post on Instagram
+Here are the 6 things we learned from Black Star and Dave Chappelle on Drink Champs.

 Mos Def says that he was nice with the rhymes since he was single digit aged and says “I was never not good.”
 If you’re already thinking you’re that dude at 9-years-old then you know can’t nobody out there tell you otherwise.
 Luckily for Mos, he was right.